 While Customer Service personnel have access to translation services and the NVTA websites has a tool allowing the website's content to be translated into more than 70 different languages, much of the critical information onboard buses and at the bus stops is not available in many of the languages identified in this document through the Census and customer surveys.

 Opportunities for Improvement

-Currently NVTA disseminates all information in English, with some critical information available in Spanish.
-Customer service personnel all speak English, with some speaking Spanish.
+Currently NVTA disseminates all information in English, with most critical information available in Spanish.
+Customer service personnel all speak English, with some speaking Spanish as well as Filipino.